play style

 sample poisons

-all poisons listed are available for ten percent of the listed prices
+all poisons listed are available for one percent of the listed prices

 renown